• Skip to main content

 Jump to Recipe

-Gorgeous chewy red velvet brownies made with cake mix could not be more fun & delicious.
-Rich, decadent, gooey & fudgy texture, & loaded with white chocolate chips for a bite that is chocolate heaven.
+Gorgeous chewy Red Velvet Brownies made with cake mix could not be more fun & delicious.
+Rich, decadent, & fudgy texture for a bite that is chocolate heaven.
 All of that yumminess from this super quick & easy recipe.

 Red Velvet Brownies with Cake Mix 3 stacked closeup surrounded by white chocolate chips.

 Using store-bought shortcuts when baking is so easy.
-Boxes of cake mix are a common ingredient in quick & easy desserts like this recipe for red velvet brownies.
-Keep a cake mix in your pantry and if you need a last-minute dessert idea, bake this for guests.
 I love these time-savers.
-It is what makes my 2-ingredient Cinnamon Roll Pie one of my most popular holiday recipes.
+It is what makes my 2-ingredient Cinnamon Roll Pie one of my other popular holiday recipes.

 Ingredients